overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 ### The Case for Heterogeneous services

-Taking the example from the Payments domain, Purchases tend to have high traffic (especially during Black Fridays, Flash sales, etc.), and it's common to model them with an Asynchronous non-blocking paradigm like a Reactive Stack[$_{[6]}$](https://www.reactivemanifesto.org/).
-Whereas Refunds tend to have relatively low traffic, and a simple blocking stack can easily cater to its scaling needs.
+Reactive/non-blocking stack[$_{[6]}$](https://www.reactivemanifesto.org/) should only be used for high traffic services, as it adds a lot of complexity to the application[$_{[7]}$](https://blog.pragmatists.com/unobvious-traps-of-spring-webflux-16924a0d76d5).
+Taking the example from the Payments domain, Purchases tend to have high traffic (especially during Black Fridays, Flash sales, etc.), and it's common to model them with an Asynchronous non-blocking paradigm like `Spring-WebFlux`.
+Whereas Refunds tend to have relatively low traffic, and a simple blocking stack like `Spring-MVC` can easily cater to its scaling needs.
 Such use-cases can be found in many B2C products, e.g., Reservations vs. Cancellations.

 ### The problem of Reusability among Heterogeneous services